-For a person living with diabetes, having a Certified Diabetes Care and Education Specialist (CDCES) on their care team can make all the difference for better day-to-day management and quality of life.
-There are nearly 20,000 CDCES in the United States (one to every 1,700 people living with diabetes) who are experts at helping people understand their diagnosis and offer guidance for self-management including device training, lifestyle changes, and medication adherence.
+For some patients, having a Certified Diabetes Care and Education Specialist (CDCES) or Registered Dietitian (RD) on their care team can make all the difference for better day-to-day condition management and quality of life.
+There are nearly 20,000 CDCES in the United States (one to every 1,700 people living with diabetes) who are experts at helping people understand their diagnosis.
+They also offer guidance for self-management including device training, lifestyle changes, and medication adherence.
+RDs are instrumental in helping individuals make dietary and behavior choices to support weight loss and sustainable healthy weight management.

-At Cecelia Health, our team of CDCES, registered nurses, registered dietitians, and other clinicians connect with program participants through one-on-one, personalized sessions that address specific needs related to lifestyle, beliefs, and culture.
-They understand the importance of their role in helping people reduce the risk for complications and learn how to thrive with diabetes.
+At Cecelia Health, our team of CDCES and RDs along with registered nurses, registered respiratory specialists, and other clinicians connect with program participants through one-on-one, personalized sessions that address specific needs related to lifestyle, beliefs, and culture.
+They understand the importance of their role in helping people reduce the risk for complications and learn how to thrive with diabetes and other cardiometabolic or related conditions.

-The COVID-19 pandemic sparked a rapid adoption of telehealth (38% of patients used telehealth in 2022) and emergence of new digital health companies.
-Cecelia Health, however, has been leading the way since 2009 with a virtual-first approach to drive engagement and improve outcomes.
-Technology helps our CDCES reach more people across multiple channels, such as live phone calls and video chats, email, text, and on-demand webinars.
+The COVID-19 pandemic sparked a rapid adoption of telehealth and the emergence of new digital health companies.
+However, Cecelia Health has led the way since 2009 with a virtual-first approach.
+Our experience allows us to drive higher engagement and improve health outcomes.
+Technology helps our CDCES and RDs reach more people across multiple channels such as live phone calls and video chats, email, text, and on-demand webinars.

 Although we are a virtual-first company with 100% remote positions, we’re passionate about the power of human connection to motivate people to make lasting behavior change.
-Our CDCES find value in the relationships they build and see the impact of their influence every day.
-What does it mean to be a CDCES at Cecelia Health?
-Making a difference and flexibility are the top two reasons our clinicians like working for Cecelia Health, according to a 2022 internal survey, and here are some insights:
+Our CDCES and RDs find value in the relationships they build and see the impact of their influence every day.
+What does it mean to be a clinician at Cecelia Health?
+Making a difference and flexibility are the top two reasons our clinicians like working for Cecelia Health, according to a recent survey.
+Here’s what some of our team members had to say:

 “Being able to talk with a participant every two weeks and build very personal connections has been so fulfilling!
 I usually only got to see patients a few times a year in person, and I would feel pressure to cover as much as possible in our limited time together.
 Now that I can talk with participants frequently in a virtual setting, I can stick with one or two quick topics which is much more effective.”